CantoDAM/Canto-Wordpress-Plugin/readme.txt

 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress

 Configure and authorize your account under "Settings > Canto" left nav menu.
 Click "Connect" and enter in your account credentials.
-You will be automatically redirected back to Wordpress.
+You will be automatically redirected back to WordPress.

 All set, enjoy!

 == Screenshots ==

-1. Add Media seamless integration
+1. Find media assets quickly with Canto digital asset management
-2. Insert into Post with customized image sizes
+2. Insert into Post directly from our CDN
-3. Canto Plugin settings to integrate with your account
+3. Inserts a native Gutenberg block with customizable options and formatting
+4. Canto block under Common Blocks
+5. Plugin settings include duplicate checking and automatic updates for assets imported in WordPress

 == Frequently Asked Questions ==